catherinelui2/ReadMeGen/README.md

   5.[Questions](#questions)<br>

   ## Installation
-  Be sure to install node.js LTS version prior to using this code
+  Be sure to install node.js LTS version prior to using this code.
   ## Usage
-  Clone or Fork this repo and use it whenever you'd like
+  To use this code, you can clone or fork this repo and use it whenever you'd like.
+When you run the code in node.js, you will be prompted with a list of questions to create your readme descriptions, as seen on the demo gif above.
   ## Contributing
-  You can simply fork the repo or reach out to me to contribute/collaborate
+  To contribute, feel free to fork the repo or reach out to me directly to collaborate.
   ## Tests
-  Run it on Vs Code to test
+  To test this code, you can run it with VS Code with node.js installed.
   ## Questions
   Feel free to reach via email if you have any questions about this app.
   Email: catherinelui.2@gmail.com<br>